edunfelt/dsv-thesis/report/content/subsections/background.md

 protocol, the devices are found to deviate from their expected behavior, the protocol is terminated as it could indicate an ongoing attack.
-In modern diQKD protocols, so-called *Bell tests* are often used to perform this check due to its correlation properties as we will explore in Section @ssec:qkd.
+In modern diQKD protocols, so-called *Bell tests* are often used to perform this check due to its correlation properties as we will explore in Section @ssec:games.
 The major drawback to diQKD is that the implementation of such protocols often is less clear than in their device-dependent counterparts as it requires the implementation of so-called loophole-free Bell tests, as we will discuss later.